-To be eligible to submit a shareholder proposal, a shareholder must hold, or have the support of shareholders in aggregate holding, voting shares equal to at least 1% of the outstanding voting shares or whose fair market value is at least \$2,000.
-Such shares must have been held for at least six months prior to the shareholder submitting the proposal.18 In addition to these requirements, a shareholder proposal to nominate a director must be signed by one or more holders of shares representing in the aggregate not less than 5% of the shares entitled to vote at the meeting.19 There is no limit on the number of nominees that may be submitted by proposal.
+To be eligible to submit a shareholder proposal, a shareholder must hold voting shares equal to at least 1% of the outstanding voting shares or whose fair market value is at least \$2,000.
+Such shares must have been held for at least six months prior to the shareholder submitting the proposal.28 In addition to these requirements, a shareholder proposal to nominate a director must be signed by one or more holders of shares representing in the aggregate not less than 5% of the shares entitled to vote at the meeting.29 There is no limit on the number of nominees that may be submitted by proposal.

-The corporation can reject a proposal on a number of grounds, including that the proposal does not appear relate in a significant way to the business or affairs of the corporation.
-In addition, a corporation is not required to include a shareholder proposal in its management proxy circular if it is not submitted to the corporation at least 90 days before the anniversary date of the notice of meeting that was sent to shareholders in connection with the previous year's annual meeting.20
+The corporation can reject a proposal on a number of grounds, including that the proposal does not relate in a significant way to the business or affairs of the corporation.
+In addition, a corporation is not required to include a shareholder proposal in its management proxy circular if it is not submitted to the corporation at least 90 days before the anniversary date of the notice of meeting that was sent to shareholders in connection with the previous year's annual meeting.30 Proposed amendments to the CBCA Regulations would change the prescribed period to at least 90 days (and not more than 150 days) before the anniversary of the prior year's